 Health Need: Mental Health Goal: Increase access to mental health care resources, services, and education.
 Decrease the stigma associated with seeking mental health care.
-Strategy Provide health education and support groups that offer information, resources, and assistance on mental health issues.
-The annual Suicide Awareness and Prevention Conference aims to educate and raise awareness, for community members and healthcare professionals, on the signs, risk factors, causes and impact of suicide as well as available resources for prevention, treatment, and crisis interventions.
-Co-hosted by the American Foundation for Suicide Prevention and sponsored by Horizon Healthcare, Los Angeles County Supervisor Kathryn Barger, and USC-VHH Foundation Caduceus Society Over 300 community members, mental health professionals, and first responders attended 71 health professionals received continuing education (CE) credit "The Valley Takes Action for Mental Health" event provided community education and resources for mental health.
-Los Angeles County Department of Mental Health, Service Area 2 600 community members attended Offer Stepping Stones, an inpatient and outpatient geropsychiatric program at USC- VHH, which is designed to help relieve emotional and personal distress for individuals age 50 and older.
+Strategy Description of Activities to Address the Need Collaborators Measurable Outcomes and Impact Provide health education and support groups that offer information, resources, and assistance on mental health issues.
+The annual Suicide Awareness and Prevention Conference aims to educate and raise awareness, for community members and health care professionals, on the signs, risk factors, causes and impact of suicide as well as available resources for prevention, treatment, and crisis interventions.
+Co-hosted by the American Foundation for Suicide Prevention and sponsored by Horizon Healthcare, Los Angeles County Supervisor Kathryn Barger, Senator Anthony Portantino, and USC-VHH Foundation Caduceus Society Over 300 community members, mental health professionals, and first responders attended 109 health professionals received 6- hours continuing education (CE) credit Offer Stepping Stones, an inpatient and outpatient geropsychiatric program at USC- VHH, which is designed to help relieve emotional and personal distress for individuals age 50 and older.
 The Stepping Stones geropsychiatric program provided assessment, therapies, and a full continuum of care to meet the personalized mental health needs of older adults and their families.
-Glendale Police Department Horizon Healthcare 527 patient visits Develop partnerships among USC mental health specialists, primary care providers, addiction counselors, and community-based mental health service providers to increase screening and treatment of mental health problems.
+Glendale Police Department Horizon Healthcare 378 patient visits Develop partnerships among USC mental health specialists, primary care providers, addiction counselors, and community-based mental health service providers to increase screening and treatment of mental health problems.
 The annual USC-VHH health and wellbeing fair offered education and resources on mental health and wellbeing.
-YMCA of the Foothills National Alliance on Mental Illness (NAMI) 350 community members participated
+YMCA of the Foothills Glendale Police Department Glendale Fire Department Community Center of La Cañada National Alliance on Mental Illness (NAMI) 200 community members participated

-Health Need: Preventive Practices Goa I: Improve community health through preventive prac tices.
+Health Need: Preventive Practices Goa l: Improve community health through preventive prac tices.
 Strategy Description of Activities to Address the Need Collaborators Measurable Outcomes and Impact Develop free and low-cost educational health-care programs that focus on health prevention, prenatal care, parenting, and infant care.
 A monthly family education program offering babysitting classes tailored for boys and girls ages 11-15.
-Classes teach infant/child CPR, basic first aid, accident prevention, safety tips, when to call 911, poison control, and fire/earthquake plan. ~100 participants completed the program As part of the hospital's Family Education Program, Beginnings Early Pregnancy Classes address pregnancy-related health topics, including nutrition, common discomforts of pregnancy, relaxation techniques and baby's development in the womb.
+Classes teach infant/child CPR, basic first aid, accident prevention, safety tips, when to call 911, poison control, and fire/earthquake plan.
+124 participants completed the program As part of the hospital's Family Education Program, Beginnings Early Pregnancy Classes address pregnancy-related health topics, including nutrition, common discomforts of pregnancy, relaxation techniques and baby's development in the womb.
 Classes were offered monthly and open to the public.
-112 community members participated Provide support groups available to the public at no charge.
+130 community members participated Provide support groups available to the public at no charge.
 Support groups and workshops offered breast feeding advice and support to new mothers as well as fathers.
 A lactation specialist facilitated the support groups.
 Open and free to the public, babies in arms were welcomed.
-A total of 495 encounters were provided
+A total of 766 encounters were provided